Photo: © Michael Ondaatje

 About the Author

-LINDA SPALDING was born in Kansas and lived in Mexico and Hawaii before immigrating to Canada in 1982.
+Linda Spalding was born in Kansas and lived in Mexico and Hawaii before immigrating to Canada in 1982.
 She is the author of four critically acclaimed novels, The Purchase (awarded Canada’s Governor General’s Literary Award), Daughters of Captain Cook, The Paper Wife, and (with her daughter Esta) Mere.
 Her nonfiction includes A Dark Place in the Jungle, Riska: Memories of a Dayak Girlhood, and Who Named the Knife.
 In 2003 Spalding received the Harbourfront Festival Prize for her contribution to the Canadian literary community.
-She lives in Toronto, where she is an editor at Brick magazine.
+She lives in Toronto, where she is an editor of Brick magazine.